 Oh, no. The people who collect taxes for a living have their eye on you.
 The horror.
 If only you’d pay your taxes on time instead of locking yourself in your own house like a demented weirdo while wearing a tin-foil hat.

 All joking aside, this song is really good.
 The production of this song is amazing thanks to those cold, eerie synths playing alongside the creepy ass organ and the robotic voices that would pop up every now and then.
 It’s perfect music for the Halloween season and compliments the idea of the song, which I also really like.
 Someone being paranoid out of their goddamn minds will always make for some interesting songs.
 Michael Jackson, of course, delivers a stellar hook.
 The weakest part of the song is Rockwell himself, who doesn’t really sing as much as he does talking.
-Also, in the second verse, he adopts a British for some unknown reason.
+Also, in the second verse, he adopts a British accent for some unknown reason.
 There was no way he wasn’t going to be overshadowed by Michael.
 So, yeah.
 In spite of what I said through the whole post, I enjoy the hell out of this song and its music video.
 Next Target Practice, we’re staying in the 80s and Motown as we tackle an actual bad song, this time, from Lionel Richie.

 SONGS OF THE WEEK